theosanct0s/haxball-bot/README.md

 - ✅ Ban system

 ### 📬 [09/28/22] Changelog:
+- 🌟 Team Chat
+  - Send messages only to players on your team
 - 🌟 Messages
   - Changes to some messages (room.sendAnnouncement, colors and others)
 - 🌟 Randomized uniform system